 At age 11, Carver left the farm to attend an all-black school in the nearby town of Neosho.

-He was taken in by a childless African-American couple named Andrew and Mariah Watkins, who gave him a roof over his head in exchange for help with household chores.
+He was taken in by Andrew and Mariah Watkins, a childless African American couple who gave him a roof over his head in exchange for help with household chores.
 A midwife and nurse, Mariah imparted on Carver her broad knowledge of medicinal herbs and her devout faith.

 Disappointed with the education he received at the Neosho school, Carver moved to Kansas about two years later, joining numerous other African Americans who were traveling west.